BallinStadt emigration museum Hamburg

-Similarly, the whole emphasis of the thematic content is somewhat broader at BallinStadt: the reasons for emigration are explored in slightly more depth, and what became of emigrants in their new homes is also given more space in the actual exhibition.
+Similarly, the whole emphasis of the thematic content is somewhat different: at BallinStadt: the reasons for emigration are explored in more depth, also from a wider perspective historically and geographically, and what became of emigrants in their new homes is also given more space in the exhibition.
 Although Bremerhaven does cover these aspects too – and scores extra points on the life-after-emigration front by means of its cinema, where particular individual cases are showcased; this makes it more palpable than Hamburg's less personalized (though wider-ranging) post-emigration exhibition.

 Particularly interesting, however, is the difference with regard to coverage of the Ellis Island